top of page

 Bridges (Lyrics)

-Based on Bridge over troubled Water by Paul Simon with original music by Richard Vella.
-This repurpose combines excerpts from 'Bridge over troubled water', the poem 'Faith is a bridge without piers' by Emily Dickinson, with an original song by Richard Vella titled 'Songs are bridges'.
-Bridges sings about the belief we have in a song's ability to express humanity, but sadly they get forgotten.
+This repurpose combines excerpts from Bridge over troubled Water by Paul Simon, a musical setting of the poem 'Faith is the pierless bridge' by Emily Dickinson, with an original song and text at the beginning by Richard Vella titled 'Songs are bridges'.
+Bridges sings about the belief we have in a song's ability to express humanity, but sadly many songs get forgotten.
 The music alludes to the medieval melody and drone form, gospel, and Baroque polyphony.
+The drone used in this recording is played by a Tibetan singing bowl

 00:00 / 08:51